Dunnell, Minnesota

 Dunnell is a city in Martin County, Minnesota, United States.
-The population was 167 at the 2010 census.
+The population was 133 at the 2020 census, down from 167 in 2010.

 History

 A post office called Dunnell has been in operation since 1873.
 The city was named for Mark H. Dunnell, a member of the U.S. House of Representatives from Minnesota.

 Geography

-The community is located between Sherburn and Estherville, Iowa on Minnesota State Highway 4.
-Interstate 90 is nearby.
+The community is located in southwestern Martin County along Minnesota State Highway 4, which leads north 8 mi to Sherburn and south 12 mi to Estherville, Iowa.
+Interstate 90 is accessible from Sherburn.